-The search fund model often relies on a common investment criteria trifecta of recurring in revenues, EBITDA margin of 20% and a purchase price to EBITDA multiple of 4.3x.
-Additionally, perhaps due to the nascent stage of some industries outside the United States and Canada, searchers in some geographic regions have failed to find suitable acquisitions in targeted industries and instead, with investor support, considered a startup.
+Additionally, and perhaps due to the earlier stage of some industries outside the United States and Canada, searchers in some geographic regions have failed to find suitable acquisitions in targeted industries and instead, with investor support and after a sufficient period of investigation and searching, considered a startup.
 Even though most search investors discourage search entrepreneurs from planning a startup at the beginning, and indeed the search fund path is seen as less risky than a startup, investors' participation in these deals has followed the typical search fund economics model.
-Indeed, of the six searchers that deviated from the search fund model, three founded startups with the backing of their search investors.
+Indeed, of the five searchers that deviated from the search fund model, two founded startups with the backing of their search investors.
 Again, because of the limited sample set, readers are cautioned against making conclusions concerning a typical international search fund acquisition.